 If you have OA of your hip or knee, when walking try using a walking stick.
 Hold it in the hand on the opposite side of the body to the affected joint.
 This takes some pressure off the affected joint and helps to ease symptoms in some cases.

-- For advice on which exercises to do to strengthen the muscles above the knee (quadriceps) if you have OA of the knee.
-Strengthening the quadriceps has been shown to improve symptoms caused by OA of the knee.
+- For advice on which exercises to do to strengthen the muscles above the knee (quadriceps muscles) if you have OA of the knee.
+Strengthening the quadriceps muscles has been shown to improve symptoms caused by OA of the knee.

 - For advice on how to keep active and fit.